leonliufeng/mig_start/README.md

 first create a branch!

-hello leon! this is readme_edit branch!
+hello leon!  did you know current branch you are using?